rejetto/hfs/dev-plugins.md

       }
       type FileMenuProp = [ReactNode,ReactNode] | ReactElement
       ```

+## Other files

+Together with the main file (plugin.js), you can have

+- `public` folder, and its files will be accessible at `/~/plugins/PLUGIN_NAME/FILENAME`
+- `custom.html` file, that works exactly like the main `custom.html`.
+Even when same section is specified
+  by 2 (or more) files, both contents are appended.

 ## Publish your plug-in

 Suggested method for publishing is to have a dedicated repository on GitHub, with topic `hfs-plugin`.